-Content warning: This story addresses suicide and sexual abuse in the child welfare system.
+Content warning: This story addresses suicide and sexual abuse.

 Both have been in government care most of their lives.

 Both ended up in Ottawa group homes hundreds of kilometres from their First Nations in northwestern Ontario.